keep thy heart

 The apostle Paul summed all of this up most aptly and thoroughly in his epistle to the believers at Ephesus.

 - EPHESIANS 4:17-19 This I say therefore, and testify in the Lord, that ye henceforth walk not as other Gentiles walk, in the vanity of their mind, having the understanding darkened, being alienated from the life of God through the ignorance that is in them, because of the blindness of their heart: who being past feeling have given themselves over unto lasciviousness, to work all uncleanness with greediness.

 Being alienated from GOD by their ignorance, they walked and lived in vanity.
 There was no real purpose to all of their efforts and activities.
-They were so far removed from the truth that their very understanding was dark, even more than clouded as they stumbled through life.
+They were so far removed from the truth that their very understanding was dark, even more than clouded as they staggered through life.
 As such, they gave themselves to the present world, to be guided and ruled and enslaved to its tenets.
 Paul continued.

 - EPHESIANS 4:20-24 But ye have not so learned Christ; if so be that ye have heard him, and have been taught by him, as the truth is in Jesus: that ye put off concerning the former conversation [lifestyle of] the old man, which is corrupt according to the deceitful lusts; and be renewed in the spirit of your mind; and that ye put on the new man, which after God is created in righteousness and true holiness.

-It all has to do with learning.
+It all has to do with learning and resolve.
 What are we learning from the experiences of life?
 Have we heard Him?
 Have we been taught by Him?
 Have we considered and pondered truth?
 If so, then we have an opportunity to change our lifestyle.
 To quit chasing after the deceitful desires of the world and begin to follow His ways.
 We can thereby renovate or renew our minds to become righteous and holy.